-Witch Girls was initially a lighthearted RPG parodying girls' shows like WITCH or Winx Club, but after the weird transformation fetishism inherent in the design was gradually revealed, it came out with a "Wicked Edition", supplements included primarily Nightmare Fuel monsters, a "Zombiegeddon" was scheduled focusing on necromancy-type witches, and the second edition is set to be titled "Book of Shadows".
+Witch Girls was initially a lighthearted RPG parodying girls' shows like WITCH or Winx Club, but after the weird transformation fetishism inherent in the design was gradually revealed, it came out with a "Wicked Edition", supplements included primarily Nightmare Fuel monsters, and a "Zombiegeddon" was scheduled focusing on necromancy-type witches.

 Shadowrun, while already dark just simply doesn't let up with the 4th edition.
 One example is the Horizon Corporation, the only corporation without atrocities to their name has shown their true colors as they commit some rather heinous actions that features them.
 As of the 5th edition, they were shamed when they tried to control technomancers (one group they had been known to champion for the rights of) which ended in a brutal massacre.